Downtown Louisville skyline drone

 Gathering Strength released its report Wednesday — calling it the first study of its kind in Louisville — looking at multi-family housing and disability data across the city.

-The report found that out of roughly 333,000 multi-family units in Louisville, only about 3,000 are wheelchair accessible.
+The report found that out of roughly 333,000 single- and multi-family units in Louisville, only about 3,000 are wheelchair accessible.
 But in the Louisville Metro area, more than 18,000 households include someone who uses a wheelchair, meaning the need far outpaces what's available.

-Gathering Strength said it's not only a housing issue, but a public health issue as well.
+Gathering Strength said it's not only a housing issue but a public health issue as well.
 Unintentional falls are a major concern, with falls linked to more than $80 billion in healthcare costs in 2020.

 Federal guidelines require 2% of multi-family units be wheelchair accessible, but the report notes there's no requirement those units go to the people who need them most.
 Additionally, there are no similar requirements for single-family homes.